Threebents/nitter/README.md

 lines).
 If you're running the Docker image, you can do this:
 `docker logs --follow *nitter container id*`

+## Repository origin

+This repository was developed based on both `zedeus/nitter` and its fork `PrivacyDevel/nitter`.
+For development history and reference, both repositories were used as sources of inspiration.

 ## Contact

 Feel free to join our [Matrix channel](https://matrix.to/#/#nitter:matrix.org).